Get insider access

 0 lbs

-The IE 40 PRO have a similar design to the Shure SE215, but they sit differently inside the ear.
-They enter your ear canal fairly deeply and they feel more like typical in-ears.
+The Sennheiser IE 40 PRO have a similar design to the Shure SE215 but sit differently inside the ear.
+They enter your ear canal fairly deeply and feel more like typical in-ears.
 If you dislike the fit of these kinds of headphones, you'll likely experience similar discomfort with the IE 40 PRO.
-On the upside, they come with 3 tip sizes and one foam tip option as well, which some people may find more comfortable.
-If you can achieve a good fit, they are very lightweight and you can barely feel the headphones sitting inside your ears.
+On the upside, they come with three tip sizes and one foam tip option, which some people may find more comfortable.
+If you can achieve a good fit, they are very lightweight, and you can barely feel the headphones sitting inside your ears.

 0